A close up look at a lattice top apple pie. It is uncut.

 • Your family’s favourite – This will always be the best choice!

-• Mixture– When I make an apple pie, I love to make it with a mixture of three different types of apples.
+• Mixture– When I make an apple pie, I love to make it with a mixture of different types of apples.
 Some tart and some sweet, I like the variety and complexity of flavours it lends to the apple pie.

-How to store my apple pie
+How to store my honey apple pie

 Since this apple pie filling is made without eggs and without milk, you can leave it out on your counter for up to two days.
 If you haven’t finished it by then, store the rest in the refrigerator.

-What pastry to use for apple pie
+What pastry to use for honey apple pie

-The second most important part, the crust!
-I have tried a few different pie crust recipes over the years.
-This is our favourite recipe for apple pie dough.
-It is simple to make, bakes well, and tastes amazing!
-This recipe makes 3 double pie crusts.
 During the holidays I bake a lot of pies, so I need a big batch.
 If you are only making one or two pies, you can freeze the rest.
 Or cut the recipe in half.
-The apple pie and pie crust recipe is below.
+Check out the recipe for pie dough here!

-To store your dough for later use:
+To store your dough for later use

-• Split the dough into 1 pie size portions.
+• Split the dough into pie size portions.

 • Form each portion into a disk.